Safe and Effective Heavy Load Skidding

 Bardex has the capability to design and manufacture Gripper Jack Skidding Systems that can move loads exceeding 20,000 metric tons.

-If you would like to obtain some additional information regarding our Gripper Jacks, please call us at (805)964-7747 or Email Us.
+If you would like to obtain information regarding our Gripper Jacks, please call us at (805) 964-7747 or Email Us.